 ⅛ Cup chopped Scallions

 1 tsp prepared horseradish

 1/2 tsp salt plus more to taste

-Remove veggies from the grill and place in a bowl.
-Toss with dressing and serve warm.
+Remove veggies from the grill and place in a bowl or on a platter.
+Let cool slightly.